duckbunny/herald/.godocdown.markdown

 Once again utilizing the [service](https://github.com/duckbunny/service) definition a system can become part of a pool of services for API routing.

-Currently supports etcd and vulcand
+Currently supports consul and vulcand

 ## Flags and Env